-in the country via a rigorous P30 grant application and review process.
-Through 43 years of continuous funding, YCC has demonstrated that it provides (as written here
+Through 44 years of continuous funding, YCC has demonstrated that it provides:

 - Cancer research that spans laboratory science, clinical research, and population-based research.

 - Clinical programs that offer patients the latest forms of treatment for a wide range of cancers, as well as access to clinical trials of experimental treatments.